ayumi-cloud/oc-security-module/README.md

 ### Themes

 There are several themes that come as standard in October II, these include `dark` mode, `light` mode, `classic (October 1 theme)`, `standard (October II theme)`, `bootstrap` and `material`.
 The themes also use some new CSS4 standards and updates with some new Media Queries properties, you can learn more here: [Media Queries Level 4](https://www.w3.org/TR/mediaqueries-4/) and to find out all the latest CSS features being worked on by the w3c group can be found here: [CSS current work and what's new](https://www.w3.org/Style/CSS/current-work).
 Plus you can create and add your own themes easily now with a dedicated section.

+October II has been designed to work in various environments according to screen size and device, these can be grouped into the following areas (starting from smallest screen size through to largest): `smart watches` e.g. 320px, `smart phones`, `tablets`, `computers` and `smart tv's` e.g. 8K resolution.
+Using modern api's and techniques to adjust features such as `animation` for higher screen sized devices only and internet connection for `data save` features etc. You can learn more here: [Delivering Fast and Light Applications with Save-Data](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/save-data).

 ### Dashboard